Wheest/deepstream_triton_model_deploy/faster_rcnn_inception_v2/README.md

 1. Inference configuration file
 	* Sets the parameters for inference.
 This file takes the model configuration file sets the parameters for pre/post-processing
 2. Application configuration file
 	* Sets the configuration group to create a DeepStream pipeline.
 In this file you can set different configuration groups like source, sink, primary-gie, osd etc. Each group is calling a gstreamer-plugin.
-For more information on these plugins and configuration please check (https://docs.nvidia.com/metropolis/deepstream/plugin-manual/index.html#page/DeepStream%20Plugins%20Development%20Guide/deepstream_plugin_details.html) (https://docs.nvidia.com/metropolis/deepstream/dev-guide/index.html)
+For more information on these plugins and configuration please check the [
+NVIDIA Metropolis Documentation](https://docs.nvidia.com/metropolis/deepstream/plugin-manual/index.html#page/DeepStream%20Plugins%20Development%20Guide/deepstream_plugin_details.html) and [DeepStream Development Guide](https://docs.nvidia.com/metropolis/deepstream/dev-guide/index.html)

-These files are located at faster_rcnn_inception_v2/config
+These files are located at `faster_rcnn_inception_v2/config`.

 ### Run the Application ###

 To run the application, make sure that the paths to the configuration files and input video stream are correct, then launch the reference app with the application configuration file

-`cd $DEEPSTREAM_DIR/samples/configs/deepstream-app-trtis`
+`$ cd $DEEPSTREAM_DIR/samples/configs/deepstream-app-trtis`
-`deepstream-app -c source1_primary_faster_rcnn_inception_v2.txt`
+`$ deepstream-app -c source1_primary_faster_rcnn_inception_v2.txt`

 ## Performance ##